 Meals to Neighbors:

 The stories and appreciation from those who have received the meals to date are heartwarming.
 They will not be recounted here because we hope that you will experience them yourselves directly.
-In the past few years, the number of meals the St. Mary’s community has provided to neighbors has increased dramatically.
-In 2021, we have provided over 700 meals to our neighbors.
+Since its inception the ministry has steadily increased its impact on the community.

 Please contact us with any questions or interest in participation: